When many entrepreneurs launch a membership site they have a natural tendency to overgive.

 Decide on your membership site format, content, and design.

 If you’re at the level financially where custom design makes sense, make the investment.
-But if not, do your research around what themes and builders work with your tech stack that are more plug and play, then build on that.
+But if not, do your research around what WordPress themes and page builders work with your LMS plugin.
+You'll want to focus on software that is more plug and play.

 From the first time they visit your sales page, through the checkout experience, to login you want to ensure you’re creating a seamless experience, and that lies largely on your tech foundation.

-Kate’s team chose AccessAlly as their membership site platform for a few reasons.
+Kate’s team chose AccessAlly as their membership management platform for a few reasons.
 They knew and trusted the plugin's founder, Nathalie, but it went beyond that:

 Kate's team shared that AccessAlly's “customer service experience is so incredible.”
 As they built out and continue to add to their membership site, they are confident, knowing that there's a team of tech experts who are just an email away.

 AccessAlly was created by a team of professionals who have been in the online course and membership industry for years.
-With over a million dollars in revenue from courses/memberships alone, the AccessAlly team has the experience and insight needed to continue developing a product that will truly help other businesses (like Kate's!) succeed for years to come.
+With over a million dollars in revenue from courses and memberships alone, the AccessAlly team has the experience and insight needed to continue developing a product that will truly help other businesses (like Kate's!) succeed for years to come.

 Let's get started planning and launching a membership site for you!